saaltrecker/deliberAIde/README.md

 ## FAQ

 To be updated as questions are received.

 ### Why deliberAIde?

-deliberAIde was created as a tool to improve moderation within the context of deliberative assemblies, such as those seen in Ireland or Iceland in the past decades.
-We wish to empower minority voices to ensure everyone is heard, when crucial policy decisions can be taken that will affect their lives.
-Within the political atmosphere, this tool serves as a means to enhance the inclusion and engagement of participants, promote mutual understanding, facilitate effective decision-making, and bridge the gap between large-scale involvement and in-depth deliberations.
-By enabling efficient information processing and facilitating the selection of discursive representatives, deliberAIde strengthens the democratic process for governing AI.
-Our ultimate goal is to establish deliberAIde as the foundation of a non-profit democracy-tech company committed to making participatory decision-making more inclusive, scalable, and sustainable.
+Data indicates a decline in inclusiveness and equal participation in political processes in democratic countries.
+Deliberative democracy formats like citizen assemblies have been gaining popularity as a solution, but still face barriers to inclusivity, participation, and consensus-building.
+This is where deliberAIde comes in. deliberAIde's mission is to create as an AI-powered tool to assist moderation and participation within deliberative decision-making processes like citizen assemblies, in order to empower inclusive and effective policy decisions.
+It closes remaining gaps through real-time transcription, translation, language simplification and visualization so everyone can engage, while AI-powered conflict analysis enhances mutual understanding and consensus-building.
+By enabling efficient information processing and facilitating comprehension, deliberAIde strengthens inclusion, equal participation and effective conflict resolution in deliberative forums.

-Although deliberAIde was initially conceptualized as a tool within deliberative assemblies, it's application goes wider than the political arena.
-One can imagine its use in union meetings, business engagements, within legal sessions, or at the local sports club.
-Whenever one wants to make truly equal and inclusive decisions, deliberAIde is there for you.
+Our goal as a non-profit democracy-tech company is to make participatory decision-making more inclusive, effective, and sustainable.
+Although conceptualized for deliberative assemblies, deliberAIde's application is wider, from business to civil society. deliberAIde ensures all voices are heard for truly equal and inclusive decisions - from corporate board rooms to community town halls.

 ## Copyright and licensing information

-This project is licensed under the terms of the GNU Affero General Public License v3.0.
-Please see the `LICENSE.txt` for specific details.
+All rights reserved.
+We are working on the way we will (open-source) license our product.